Deploy to Azure

 Section titled “Operating notes”- Cold-start window.
 Search-api with

 minReplicas=1avoids container cold-starts in steady state; post-deployment the first request pays a ~30 s container spin-up cost (no model load — that responsibility moved to the embedder in Phase 4b).
-The GPU-backed Qwen3-Embedding-4B embedder loads the ~10 GB model into VRAM in 2-3 minutes for model load (Qwen-4B on T4 GPU); run withminReplicas: 2to keep the embedder warm.
+The GPU-backed Qwen3-Embedding-4B embedder loads the ~10 GB model into VRAM in 2-3 minutes (Qwen-4B on T4 GPU); run withminReplicas: 1to keep the embedder warm.
 All cold-start latency is included in P95 as honest signal. - Orphan pruning.
 When you remove a source from

 sources.yml, rundocforge ingest --purge-orphans(dry-run) and then--confirmto delete.
 No auto-purge. - Backups.
 Postgres Flexible Server Standard_B1ms gets 7-day PITR by default.
 Test the restore procedure annually: